ashleyjelks/UI-React-Work/README.md

 - Add basic search bar functionality - update the visible list of candidates as you type
 - Do something else cool - it can be anything you like!

-Feel free to change anything and add any libraries you want (just be sure to `npm install --save` them).
+Feel free to add any libraries you want (just be sure to `npm install --save` them).

 When you're done, check out the [submission instructions](#submitting).